Send

 worse than the

-physical actions of Sodom and Gomorrha.
-Might these be the
+physical actions (sins) of Sodom and Gomorrha.

 abstract manifestation of